dmx-systems/dmx-documentation/docs/user.rst

 You can think of it as a very simple association:
 You just drew a line between two topics.
 Neither does the line have a dedicated meaning nor is it machine-readable.
-Click somewhere onto the topic map to close the in-map-details.
+Click somewhere onto the topicmap to close the in-map-details.

 A glimpse into the PIM application
 ==================================